 MeetShareDance is an immersive participatory event that promotes and aims to create an international dance network for individuals or groups that are working with dance and disability.
 MSD implements this by focusing on contemporary dance but welcomes all other styles, while always considering the new choreographic possibilities as well as new ways of dancing.

-MeetShareDance is for all dance professionals and amateurs, choreographers, teachers, dance producers with different abilities that are interested in dance and integrated dance.
+MeetShareDance is for all dance professionals and amateurs, choreographers, teachers, dance producers with different abilities that are interested in dance and inclusive dance.
 It is based on workshops of mutual exchange.
 You can be a teacher, but at the time, also a student.
 Each participant is invited to offer a short dance class, different dance techniques, a master class, a warm up session, whatever they want to share or investigate with the rest of the group.

 ·· To show the diversity of dancers and promote the development of professionals, inviting dance groups or individuals, national / international to learn from different proposals.